 Desolate, empty and uninviting; a place haunted by memories of genocide and sadness.
 Auschwitz concentration camp is not exactly the kind of place you want to visit.
 Yet, it’s important to.
 Like many people I had seen films like Schindler’s List, and as a young girl I read Anne Frank’s diary.
-A few years ago I visited Mauthausen concentration camp in Austria.
+A few years ago I visited Mauthausen concentration camp in Austria, one of the last liberated labour and death camps in 1945.
 I thought I understood the Holocaust – but this gave me an entirely different perspective.
 Auschwitz was the largest concentration and extermination camp in Europe.

 I visited the camp on a day trip from Krakow, Poland on a guided tour.
 It’s located on the outskirts of a small town named Oświęcim (the Germans called the town Auschwitz and that’s how it became known).
 Oświęcim, our guide describes, is moody.
 The weather changes drastically here.
 One moment there is sunshine, and the next, dark skies and torrential downpour.
 Just one hour drive east, Krakow right now seems an entire world away.

 Warning: some of the content that follows may be disturbing.

 In 1942, Auschwitz was made up of 3 main camps – Auschwitz I, Auschwitz II-Birkenau, and Monowitz.
 They became the sites of the worst systematic genocide in history with an estimate of 1.3 million Jews tortured and killed here – in total, about 58% of all Jews in Europe were murdered during the Holocaust.

 The tour begins at Blocks 4, 5, 6, and 7 of Auschwitz I State Museum which have been converted from barracks into exhibits displaying all the belongings of the prisoners.

 This set the tone slowly for what I was about to experience.